SrujanPrasad/RTL-Design-Synthesis-for-VLSI-Interview-Labs/README.md

   ## Lecture-2: SKY130RTL D1SK2 L2 Lab2 Introduction iverilog gtkwave part1

-  In this lab a good_mux.v is simulated and code is as follows :
+  In this lab, a good_mux.v is simulated, and the code is as follows :

   ```
   iverilog good_mux.v tb_good_mux.v